dotnet/docs-maui/docs/windows/deployment/publish-visual-studio-folder.md

     :::image type="content" source="media/publish-visual-studio/vs-4-configure.png" alt-text="Showing the New publishing profile item in Visual Studio.":::

-    01. In the **Create a new MSIX Publish Profile** dialog, the default options should what you want selected.
+    01. In the **Create a new MSIX Publish Profile** dialog, the default options should be what you want selected.

         :::image type="content" source="media/publish-visual-studio/vs-4_1-publish-profile.png" alt-text="Creating a new publishing profile in Visual Studio.":::